lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

 Customizing a generic version of the AGT
 ----------------------------------------

-You may wish to customize a generic version of the AGT if you would like the AGT to present a specific language pair to use during your study.
+You may wish to customize a generic version of the AGT if you would like the AGT home screen to list a specific language pair to use during your study.

 In order to customize a version of the AGT, open the file :file:`[EngZzz_Eng_GB]` by following the path below: